SNL-UCSB/cs176b-assignments/spring23/assignment0/README.md

   This command imports the CS176B-VM.ova file into VirtualBox.

+#### List the imported VMs
-#### List the imported VMs and copy the ID of the newly imported VM using the following command:
+List the imported VMs using the following command and copy the ID of the newly imported VM:
 ```
 VBoxManage list vms
 ```

+#### Package the VM
-#### Package the VM using the following command(This command will take time):
+Package the VM using the following command(This command will take time). the `<vm_id_from_above>` is the id you copied from the previous step.
 ```
 cd ~/cs176b-vm && vagrant package --base <vm_id_from_above> --output cs176.box
 ```
  This command packages the VM into a Vagrant box named cs176.box and saves it in the cs176b-vm directory.

 #### Add the Vagrant box using the following command:
 ```